 - 1/4 cup cilantro chopped, for garnish

-While the IP is heating up, chop the bacon, red onion, and bell peppers into 1/2″ pieces.
 Place the bacon into the pot and allow it to render down for a few minutes, stirring occasionally.
-Then add the onion, peppers, and garlic to the pot and allow them to cook for a few minutes.
+Add the onion, garlic, and peppers to the pot and allow to cook for a few minutes.

-Add the remaining ingredients to the Instant Pot and break up the meat with a wooden spoon, gently stirring the ingredients together to incorporate them.
-Close the lid.
-Make sure you hear the sound play to indicate that it’s closed and your valve is set to “Sealing.”
+Add the remaining ingredients to the IP and break up the meat, gently stirring the ingredients together to incorporate them.
+Close the lid and set your valve to Sealing.

-We served the chili garnished with cilantro, a squeeze of fresh lime, and a side of some Siete grain-free tortilla chips.
-Delish!
+Served garnished with cilantro, a squeeze of fresh lime, and a side of some tortilla chips.

 SLOW COOKER INSTRUCTIONS